Mike12041204/cuQC/README.md

 # cuQC: Accelerating Maximal Quasi-Clique Mining using GPUs
 This repository contains the code for the "cuQC: Accelerating Maximal Quasi-Clique Mining using the GPU" paper, as well as related graph formatting tools.
-The cuQC algorithm is a powerful maximal y-quasi-clique miner for the GPU.
+The cuQC algorithm is a powerful maximal quasi-clique miner for the GPU.
 ## Obtaining the Latest Version
 Visit the [cuQC Github](https://github.com/Mike12041204/cuQC) to obtain the latest version of this program.
 ## Package Requirements
 * CUDA(>=12.2.0)

-We used `CUDA 12.2.0`
+### For Distributed Version
+* OpenMPI(>=4.1.5)
+* GNU Make(>=3.82)

+## Hardware Requirements
+* Nvidia Ampere GPU with 80GB of global memory
+* CPU with 80GB of memory

 ## Preparing Datasets
 Our program runs off graphs represented in a custom serialized format, designed to prevent duplicate processing of graphs.
 We provide tools to convert graphs to this format.
 ### Software Requirements for Preparing Graphs